SyllogismRXS/mini-launchpad/README.md

 build system without a website GUI frontend.
 Initially, we are targeting Ubuntu package builds.

-# Setup Instructions
+# Server Setup Instructions

+The following are the setup instructions to be run on the machine that will host the mini-launchpad server.

-Emulator is required to be installed in host machine for the arm builds to
+An emulator is required to be installed in host machine for the arm builds to
 work:

     $ apt-get install qemu-user-static